kellerkinderDE/deployer-shopware5/README-SW5.md

 # deployer for shopware

-This repository contains a [deployer](https://deployer.org/) configuration for shopware.
+This README describes a [deployer](https://deployer.org/) configuration for Shopware 5.

 ## Preparations

 ### Repository
-Copy the contents of this repository to your shop project.
+Copy the contents of `shopware5/` to your shop project.
 Within your shop project download the latest [composer.phar](https://getcomposer.org/download/) and [deployer.phar](https://deployer.org/download) to the ``bin`` directory.
-Also download the latest [cachetool.phar](https://gordalina.github.io/cachetool/) if you need to reset an OPCache.
+Also download the latest [cachetool.phar](https://gordalina.github.io/cachetool/) if you need to reset an OPCache during deployment.

 The `web` directory will be used as shopware root directory.
 Place all custom files for your shopware project here, e.g. plugins and custom themes.

-We recommend to use [K10rProject](https://github.com/kellerkinderDE/K10rProject) for database migrations (via [NetcomMigrations](https://github.com/eTribes-Connect-GmbH/NetcomMigrations)) and snippet management so this config depends on it.
+We recommend to use [K10rProject](https://github.com/kellerkinderDE/K10rProject) for database migrations (via [NetcomMigrations](https://github.com/eTribes-Connect-GmbH/NetcomMigrations)) and snippet management, so this config depends on it.
 Please add it to your repository if you want to use it.
-However if you don't need it you will need to remove it from the plugin list in `deploy.php` and remove the command `k10r:snippets:update` in the task `kellerkinder:shopware:config`.
+However if you don't need it you will need to remove it from the plugin list in `deploy-shopware5.php` and remove the command `k10r:snippets:update` in the task `shopware5:config:shop`.

 ## Configurations